JanHerca/urantiapedia/output/wikijs/en/article/Robert_F_Bruyn/A_Glimpse_of_The_Universe.md

 Where did this feeling come from?
 I had not consciously decided to be optimistic or to have faith.
 It must have come from my unconscious.

-_The Urantia Book_ (2) which I have been reading and studying for years, provided me with some concepts:
+_The Urantia Book_[^2] which I have been reading and studying for years, provided me with some concepts:

 > “If one is disposed to recognize a theoretical subconscious mind as a practical working hypothesis in the otherwise unified intellectual life, then, to be consistent one should postulate a similar and corresponding realm of ascending intellectual activity as the superconscious level, the zone of immediate contact with the indwelling spirit entity, the Thought Adjuster.” (<a id="a53_376"></a>[UB 100:5.6](/en/The_Urantia_Book/100#p5_6))
 >